• Skip to primary navigation

 • 1 cup powdered sugar

-• 1 tbsp cocoa powder, plus additional for coating dish
+• 1 tablespoon cocoa powder, plus additional for coating dish

 • 2 whole eggs